clara-parabricks-workflows/RAPIDS-singlecell-introduction-notebooks/README.md

 This repository houses the notebooks made to run on [RAPIDS-singlecell](https://rapids-singlecell.readthedocs.io/en/latest/), a GPU accelerated library developed by [scverse®](https://github.com/scverse).
 The goal is of this repository is to help users be able to try out and explore many different capabilities of RAPIDS-singlecell on cell datasets ranging from **250 thousand to 11 million cells** on their own CUDA capabile GPU systems or on an instance of the quick deploy capability of [Brev.dev](https://developer.nvidia.com/brev) Launchables.

 These notebooks will be valuable for single-cell scientists who want to quickly evaluate ease of use as well as explore the biological interpretability of RAPIDS-singlecell results.
 Secondarily, scientists will find value in learning to apply these methods to very large data sets.
 This repository is also broadly useful for any data scientist or developer who wants to run and evaluate single cell methods leveraging RAPIDS-singlecell.
 Data sets used for this tutorial are were made [publicly available by 10X](https://www.10xgenomics.com/datasets) as well as [CZ cellxgene](https://cellxgene.cziscience.com/).
+The base container is the [24.12 RAPIDSAI Notebooks Container](https://rapids.ai), which you can freely get from [NVIDIA's NGC Catalog](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/rapidsai/containers/notebooks) following the instructions below.

 If you like these notebooks and this GPU accelerated capability, and want to support scverse's efforts, please [learn more about them here](https://scverse.org/about/) as well as [consider joining their community](https://scverse.org/join/).